adrianleung5/Hotel-booking-management/README.md

 ### Features Left to Implement

 As a future enhancement, I would like to add some functionanality to edit room bookings.
 I would also like to add a feature to retrieve a bill based on a customers name.

+**Error Handling**

+Error handling was implemented throughout the application with the use of try/except statements to handle exceptions raised for things like, None type values and Value errors.

 ### Technologies